Free Kitchen Hacks eBook

 Adding all-purpose flour to brownie batter.

-scooping out one half cup of batter to seperate into two
+Scooping out one-half cup of batter to separate into two.

-Using a measuring cup to scoop out 1/2 cup of brownie batter.
+Use a measuring cup to scoop out 1/2 cup of the batter and add it to a separate bowl.

 swirling chocolate brownie batter and matcha brownie batter together

-using a knife to swirl matcha and chocolate brownie batters
+Use a knife to swirl matcha and chocolate brownie batters together.

-How to Store and Save Fudgy Matcha Brownies
+How to Store Easy Matcha Green Tea Brownies

 To extend the life of your brownies, freeze them!
 They will last up to 4 months in an airtight container in the freezer.
 Just allow them to thaw at room temperature before digging in.